yannbouteiller/vgamepad/README.md

 ### Rumble and LEDs:

+_**Note**: Windows only, not yet ported to Linux._

 `vgamepad` enables registering custom callback functions to handle updates of the rumble motors, and of the LED ring.

-**Note**: The callback functionality has not yet been ported to Linux.

 Custom callback functions require 6 parameters:
 ```python